lbrucher/energy-monitor/README.md

 * sends the collected data to a local Jeedom

 The setup included here targets a Raspberry Pi first generation and relies on NodeJS v18.9 or later.
-It also assumes a Jeedom installed somewhere on the local network NAS, etc.).
+It also assumes a Jeedom installed somewhere on the local network (NAS, etc.).

-The Raspberry Pi is normally located next to the Sagemcom energy meter and communicates via a RJ12 to USB cable (e.g. `https://www.amazon.fr/dp/B08GWZTNM3?psc=1&ref=ppx_yo2ov_dt_b_product_details`).
+The Raspberry Pi is normally located next to the Sagemcom energy meter and communicates via a RJ12 to USB cable.
 The rbp is also connected to the local network in order to communicate with the Huawei inverter and with Jeedom.

 # What information is being collected

+Note: the fields mentioned below (`em_pull_instant`, etc.) refer to fields found in the `config.json` configuration file (see `App configuration` section later in the document).

 ### From the Sagemcom Energy Meter